Veeram (2014 film): Plot

 Vinayagam and his brothers arrive at Koppu's village with a clean-shaven look.
 He reveals to Koppu that he has changed and will never harbour violence again.
 He and his brothers are welcomed and respected by her family.
-Vinayagam is touched and impressed by their love, affection and hospitality.
+Vinayagam is touched and impressed by their love, affection, and hospitality.
 Vinayagam discovers that a thug named Aadalarasu wants to kill Nallasivam and his family.
 Vinayagam confronts Aadalarasu in the Central Jail.
 He learns that Aadalarasu's father, Aavudaiyapan, was responsible for the blast of a matchstick factory.
 Nallasivam complained against Aavudaiyappan, who was later arrested and killed himself by jumping in front of a lorry from a police van.
 Aadalarasu witnessed his father's death and swore revenge against Nallasivam.

 Vinayagam challenges Aadalarasu that he will protect Nallasivam's family, and he finishes all the goons and solves all their problems without the knowledge of Nallasivam and his family.
 When Nallasivam's granddaughter finds aruval under Vinayagam's jeep, Nallasivam orders Vinayagam to leave the town.
 Aadalarasu, who escapes from death penalty, arrives to kill Nallasivam, but Vinayagam keeps him and his family in a safe place.
 Aadalarasu informs Vinayagam that he has kidnapped Kumaran.
 Vinayagam arrives in time and saves his brother, but Aadalarasu attacks him.
-Nallasivam and his family, who arrive at the place, realise the risk Vinayagam took to save the family.
+Nallasivam and his family, who arrive at the place, realise the risk he took to save the family.
 Though brutally attacked, Vinayagam rises steadily, where he kills Aadalarasu and his henchmen.
 Nallasivam, impressed with Vinayagam's valour, gets Vinayagam and Koppu married.
 Thus, Vinayagam and his brothers get married with great pomp.